andreimatei/dotfiles/README.md

 I use [Shortkeys](https://chrome.google.com/webstore/detail/shortkeys-custom-keyboard/logpjaacgmcbpdkdchjiaagddngobkck) to configure tab next/prev shortcuts and to remap ctrl+shift+c from opening Dev Tools to copy to clipboard.
 The tab shortcuts are configured from [chrome://extensions/shortcuts](chrome://extensions/shortcuts).
 `Ctrl+Shift+c` is configured as described [here](https://askubuntu.com/questions/604434/chrome-disable-or-change-keyboard-shortcut-ctrlshiftc-developer-tools-console/991632#991632?newreg=9711ffc8ba2b4e349e87efa4b2fd3542).
-I have exported all the shortcuts in `extra/shortkeys-export.txt`
+I have exported all the shortcuts in `extra/shortkeys-export.txt`.

+For `Ctrl+D`, which normally boomarks the page, dealing with the like with `Ctrl+Shift+C` didn't work.
+But this works - https://stackoverflow.com/a/49726633.

 # Framework laptop